Buying real estate in Montenegro?

 Can I buy property in Montenegro without a residence permit?

-You do not need a residence permit to buy property in Montenegro, as property ownership and the right to live full-time in the country are treated as completely separate matters under Montenegrin law.
+You do not need a residence permit to buy property in Montenegro, as ownership rights and residency rights are completely separate under Montenegrin law.

-Buying a home in Montenegro does not automatically grant you a visa or residence permit, though property ownership can support your application by demonstrating ties to the country if you later apply for residency through official channels.
+Buying a home in Montenegro does not automatically grant you a visa or residence permit, although property ownership can support a residency application by demonstrating ties to the country, which is a common path many foreign buyers eventually take.

 Can US citizens own land in Montenegro?